 A global technical assistance program housed in the U.S. Department of Commerce, SABIT promotes free, fair, and reciprocal economic relationships between the United States and Kazakhstan.
 The program builds partnerships and provides opportunities for mid- to senior-level business leaders from transitioning countries to see, first-hand, U.S. business practices.
 The program’s worldwide alumni network of almost 7,000 leaders from the business, community, and scientific organizations all over the world use their SABIT training to create better business climates for trade and investment and are predisposed to work with American companies.
 More than 470 of these leaders are from Kazakhstan.

 The SABIT training is industry-specific and is developed closely with the U.S. private sector, facilitating high-level meetings with U.S. companies, industry associations, educational institutions, et al. These meetings provide a forum where U.S. organizations share innovative leadership ideas with the delegates and showcase their technologies, equipment, and services.
-The program links American companies with foreign partners and aids both in the development of new relationships and the strengthening of existing ties.
+The program links American companies with foreign partners and aids both in the development of new relationships and strengthening of existing ties.
 Programs focus mainly on the private sector, but government officials often participate as well, allowing U.S. companies important access to decision-makers in complex markets.

-The U.S.-based training programs generate significant diplomatic and commercial results by assisting American organizations to create new relationships and strengthen existing ties with foreign partners and customers.
+The U.S.-based training programs generate significant diplomatic and commercial results by assisting American organizations in creating new relationships and strengthen existing ties with foreign partners and customers.
 The linkages formed through SABIT also serve as a basis for new business development and lead to tangible results.
 For example, the program has generated more than USD1 billion in U.S. exports to Eurasia alone since its inception in 1990.
 This represents a return on investment of 14-to-1.

 Starting in 2021, the SABIT program in Central Asia focuses solely on promoting the development of Renewable Energy sources in the region.
-Due to the pandemic, SABIT holds online webinars for local companies and government representatives on Wind and Solar Power Generation, Energy Market Design and other topics partnering with American associations and private sector.
+Due to the pandemic, SABIT holds online webinars for local companies and government representatives on Wind and Solar Power generation, Energy Market Design and other topics partnering with American associations and the private sector.
 For more information on the SABIT Program, please visit: https://www.trade.gov/sabit.